27 September 2015

 The Fifties racing on the Solent ahead of the 1993 Admiral's Cup - right to left is Mandrake, Champosa, Heaven Can Wait, Ragamuffin (ex-Will '91), Indulgence (ex-Juno V), Container, Corum and Carat (photo Sharon Green | Ultimate Sailing)

 In what was the last of the 50-foot World Cup circuits, coinciding with the final demise of the IOR, the 1993 event was won by Carat VII Citroen.
 The 1993 Admiral's Cup was also the last one sailed under IOR, and the eight 50-footers that sailed were Container (for the winning German team), Ragamuffin (Australia, the ex-Will 91), Corum Saphir (France), Mandrake (Italy), Champosa VII (Japan), Indulgence (Britain, the ex-Juno V) and Jameson 3 (Ireland, the ex-Heaven Can Wait) and Pro-motion VII (Netherlands).
-The series was notable for the incredibly close win by Germany over Australia (by 0.25 points), but also for the serious collision between Mandrake and Pro-motion VII in the fifth race (photo, right) that saw both yachts forced to retire for the remainder of the regatta.
+The series was notable for the incredibly close win by Germany over Australia (by 0.25 points), but also for the serious collision between Mandrake and Pro-motion VII in the fifth race (photo, right) that saw both yachts forced to retire for the remainder of the regatta (see Reuters footage here).

 Container is pushed hard in fresh reaching conditions during the 1993 Admiral's Cup